pydantic/pydantic-ai/docs/agents.md

 You can also pass messages from previous runs to continue a conversation or provide context, as described in [Messages and Chat History](message-history.md).

+!!! note "jupyter notebooks"
+    If you're running `pydantic-ai` in a jupyter notebook, you might consider using [`nest-asyncio`](https://pypi.org/project/nest-asyncio/) to manage conflicts between event loops that occur between jupyter's event loops and `pydantic-ai`'s.

+    Before you execute any agent runs, do the following:
+    ```py
+    import nest_asyncio
+    nest_asyncio.apply()
+    ```

 ## Runs vs. Conversations

 An agent **run** might represent an entire conversation — there's no limit to how many messages can be exchanged in a single run.
 However, a **conversation** might also be composed of multiple runs, especially if you need to maintain state between separate interactions or API calls.